The garden is in full swing now, even though the first week of June was cold and rainy.

 Thanks for stopping by!

 More GBBD, hosted at May Dreams Gardens:

 … danger garden – always fun for me to see interesting spikey things that don’t grow here

-… Late to the Garden Party (south coastal California, so MUCH in bloom!)
+… Late to the Garden Party (south coastal California, so exotic!)

 … Commonweeder in western Mass. is more my speed

 … Southern Meadows (northeast Georgia, zone 8a) has great insect shots

 … Rogue Eggplant in Maryland

 Vetch of some species, growing in a meadow in Sutton, NH.
 These buds are so delicate, so full of magic.

 “The world is full of magic things patiently waiting for our senses to grow sharper.” — WB Yeats